 The City of Pensacola sits inland from the Gulf, along the Bay.
 It was the first European settlement on the continent of North America.
 An important seaport since 1559, it has one of the most colorful histories in the country.
 First, founded by the Spanish, taken over by the French, it was then acquired by the British - all in the first 200 years.
 During the Civil War, it became a part of the Confederacy but was later taken into the reformed union of the United States after the war.
 Having so many different cultures has produced a wide variety of architecture and attractions all over the city.
 Likewise, it has given Pensacola and Beach numerous nicknames, including: "World's Whitest Beaches", "Emerald Coast", "Western Gate to the Sunshine State" as Pensacola is the westernmost city in Florida.
 The term "Pensacola" came from the Native Americans who originally inhabited the bay area.

-Great city amenities include seven hospitals, the International Airport, six universities, several semi-professional sports teams (including the Blue Wahoos and their new waterfront stadium), theaters, golf courses, the Opera, Symphony Orchestra, and much more.
+Great city amenities include seven hospitals, the International Airport, six universities, several semi-professional sports teams (including the Blue Wahoos and their new waterfront stadium), theaters, golf courses, the opera, symphony orchestra, and much more.

 The public schools, rated among the best in the nation, including the City High School - which was rated the 8th best school in America in 2004.
-Several annual seafood festivals have occurred here for more than 30 years.
+Several annual seafood festivals have occurred here for more than thirty years.
 The Great Gulf Coast Arts Festival draws more than 200 local, national, and international artists annually.
 A gem of the city is the Vietnam Veterans South Wall, a monument to all the fallen heroes of the war.

-The Greater Pensacola area consists of the following cities and towns: Gulf Breeze, Pensacola Beach, Cantonment, Milton, Molino, Navarre, Perdido Key, Navarre Beach, Ensley, Gonzales, Jay, Bellview, Century, Warrington, Pace and Walnut Hill.
+The Greater Pensacola area consists of the following cities and towns: Gulf Breeze, Pensacola Beach, Cantonment, Milton, Molino, Navarre, Perdido Key, Navarre Beach, Ensley, Gonzales, Jay, Bellview, Warrington, Pace and Walnut Hill.
 Some other areas of interest are Bayou Texar, North Hill, and East Hill.
 Each location is beautiful and charming in its way, and our real estate agency has information on all of them right here.

 The property and attractions on our gulf front beach attract investors and vacationers alike.
 The beach is a barrier island, separated from the mainland by water and connected by the Bob Sykes Bridge.
-Our Realtors love to show customers all the available properties on the beach, and there is a page specifically for Pensacola Beach real estate, with a map and more information about the beachfront.
+Our Realtors love to show customers all the available properties on the beach, and there is a page specifically for Pensacola Beach homes, with a map and more information about the beachfront.

 If you are considering listing your condo or home for sale, our brokerage employs a comprehensive program to utilize online marketing to sell your current home should you need to sell.
 Contact us to discuss the specifics of your property so an agent can start your market pricing analysis.